akatri/To-Do/README.md

 # To-Do
 Easiest way to get your tasks done.

 Are you tired of forgetting daily tasks?
-Do you want to remember important resolutions?
+Do you want to remember your important resolutions?
-To Do will take care it.
+To Do will take care of it.

 # ScreenShot